Tenten13225555/Mathematical-Modelling-Assignments/README.md

 ## Assignment 4: Probabilistic Systems – Simulation Modeling

-**Description:** In this assignment, you will shift your focus to probabilistic systems.
+**Description:** In this assignment, will shift the focus to probabilistic systems.
 Exploring the principles of simulation modeling for stochastic processes, including Monte Carlo simulations and queuing theory.

 ## Assignment 5: Optimization